-Property & Casualty (P&C) carriers need to deliver more specialty data, services, and capabilities to support and enhance their processing and decision-making, and an ecosystem of connected partners makes this possible in entirely new ways.
+Property & Casualty (P&C) carriers need to deliver more data, services, and capabilities to support and enhance their processing and decision-making, and an ecosystem of connected partners makes this possible in entirely new ways.

 What Are Insurance Ecosystems?

-Many industries predict they will experience disruption due to new innovations enabled by technology, new competitors and regulators, social and cultural shifts, and demographic shifts, according to the Accenture Disruptability Index.
+Many industries predict they will experience disruption due to new innovations enabled by technology, new competitors and regulations, social and cultural shifts, and demographic shifts, according to the Accenture Disruptability Index.
 Disruption is prevalent across all industries, and insurance is no exception.

 Disruption within the P&C industry is being driven largely by the following factors: